 As a leading Christian school, Lancaster Mennonite School offers a comprehensive PreK-12th grade program designed to educate the whole person.
-The school warmly welcomes students and families desiring an education in a learning community shaped by the following distinctives: Christ-centered, educational excellence, peace and service, community, and faith-infused opportunities.
-We believe that the key to a Christian education is having Christ at the center of all learning, not as an add-on in the curriculum.
-Spiritual life involves every activity of the school, and teachers integrate a Christian perspective into all subject areas.
+The school welcomes students and families desiring an education in a learning community shaped by the following distinctions: Christ-centered, educational excellence, peace and service, community, and faith-infused opportunities.
+Spiritual life involves every activity of the school, and teachers integrate a Christian perspective and biblical worldview into all subject areas.